The Family Life Merit Badge: Your Ultimate Guide In 2026

 6b VII) Good etiquette and manners

-• How do you represent your family outside of the house?
-Do you treat all other people with the same levels of etiquette and respect?
-Why or why not?
+• How do you represent your family outside the house?

 After completing the previous requirements, you should have a good understanding of your role within your family.
-Now, take a moment to consider the role that your parents play.
+Now, take a moment to consider the role that your parents or guardians play.
 Do they make you feel loved and encouraged?
 Do they challenge you?
 How could they improve their approach to better connect with you?

-A parent’s role is to prepare their child for happiness and success later on in life.
-A parent should love their child unconditionally, but be firm in their discipline in order to build a child up.
-The most important skill a parent can have is empathy because it allows them to understand their child and help them to develop in a balanced way.
+A parent or guardian’s role is to prepare their child for happiness and success later on in life.
+They should love their child unconditionally, but be firm in their discipline in order to build a child up.

 Conclusion